samanthamarberger/Phase-1-Final-Project/README.md

 ## Here's a link to an overview of my application: https://youtu.be/PUHrZOe8plY

-## Now all of your job application information can be stored in one place and you won't loose track ever again!
+## Now all of your job application information can be stored in one place and you won't lose track ever again!